 Because of this, we exclude all incentives by default.

 However, we allow you to choose to include such incentives in your comparison, and we provide a toggle to allow you to turn these incentives on or off on our search results screen.

 Where you do choose to include incentives, we use the following approach to include them in our WattPrice pricing calculation:

 - Only cash or cash-equivalent incentives will be included.
 Non-cash incentives such as movie tickets and sports memorabilia are always excluded.

 - We calculate the price impact of those incentives over 1 year

-Energy retailers may use a wide variety of fees for different components of their products.
-Unlike tariffs, discounts and supply charges, detailed fee structures are not required to be included in the regulated Price and Product Information Statements that retailers are obliged to publish for each product.
+Energy retailers may use a wide variety of fees for different components of their plans.
+Unlike tariffs, discounts and supply charges, detailed fee structures are not required to be included in the regulated Price and Product Information Statements that retailers are obliged to publish for each plan.

 Fees can include early termination fees and late payment fees, as well as the less well-known dishonoured payment fee, payment processing fees and service or administration fees for network-related services.